4s6ggs/icom-icm710-vfo/README.md

 # ICOM IC-M710 VFO Controller

-**Windows VFO and remote-control application for the ICOM IC-M710**
+**Windows VFO and remote-control application for the ICOM IC-M710 HF Marine / General Coverage Transceiver**

 **Developer:** 4S6GGS
-**Current Version:** **v1.0.7**
+**Current Version:** `v1.0.7`
 **Platform:** Windows 10 / Windows 11

 ---

 ## Overview

-The **ICOM IC-M710 VFO Controller** is a Windows desktop application for controlling the **ICOM IC-M710** through a compatible serial/CI-V remote-control interface.
+The **ICOM IC-M710 VFO Controller** is a Windows desktop application for controlling and monitoring the **ICOM IC-M710** through a compatible serial / CI-V remote-control interface.

-The application provides a graphical interface for frequency control, VFO tuning, operating-mode selection, radio status, audio control, RIT, RF level control, and serial communication monitoring.
+The application provides a graphical interface for:

+* Frequency control
+* Full VFO operation
+* Amateur-band quick selection
+* Operating-mode selection
+* Mouse-wheel VFO tuning
+* Automatic tuning acceleration
+* RX/TX status
+* Remote status
+* Volume control
+* Speaker mute
+* Real-time S-Meter
+* RIT control
+* RF Level control
+* Serial communication configuration
+* COM Port monitoring
+* Radio synchronization

-The project is designed to provide a simple Windows interface for operating and monitoring an IC-M710 from a computer.
+The project is designed to provide a simple and practical Windows control interface for the IC-M710.

-> **Important:** The radio, remote interface, connector wiring, and electrical interface must be correctly configured before using the application.
+> **Important:** The radio, remote-control interface, connector wiring, electrical interface, and CI-V configuration must be correctly configured before using this application.

 ---

+# Current Release — v1.0.7

+## What's New in v1.0.7

+Version **1.0.7** adds a dedicated communication page and new radio-control functions while keeping the v1.0.6 S-Meter functionality.

+### v1.0.7 Features

+* Separate Communication / COM Port page
+* COM Port selection
+* Baud Rate selection
+* Controller ID configuration
+* Radio ID configuration
+* Connect / Disconnect control
+* COM Port Monitor
+* RIT Control
+* RF Level Control
+* Improved communication workflow
+* Improved communication monitoring
+* Main-page radio controls

+---

+# v1.0.7 — Communication Page

+Version 1.0.7 moves communication configuration into a dedicated page.

+The Communication page contains:

+* COM Port
+* Baud Rate
+* Controller ID
+* Radio ID
+* CONNECT / DISCONNECT
+* COM Port Monitor

+This keeps serial communication settings separate from the normal radio-control interface.

+---

+# v1.0.7 — COM Port Monitor

+The COM Port Monitor allows the operator to observe communication between the Windows controller and the IC-M710.

+It can be used for:

+* Checking the serial connection
+* Troubleshooting communication problems
+* Monitoring transmitted commands
+* Monitoring radio responses
+* Testing a new interface
+* Checking the selected COM port
+* Confirming that the interface is active

+The monitor is particularly useful when setting up the controller for the first time.

+---

+# v1.0.7 — RIT Control

+Version 1.0.7 adds **RIT — Receive Incremental Tuning** control to the Main page.

+RIT allows the receive frequency to be adjusted independently for fine receive-frequency correction.

+This can be useful when a received station is slightly offset from the desired receive frequency.

+---

+# v1.0.7 — RF Level Control

+Version 1.0.7 adds **RF Level Control** to the Main page.

+The RF Level control provides additional control and monitoring of the radio's RF/signal level during operation.

+This control is available directly from the main radio-control interface.

+> The actual RF-level behavior depends on the IC-M710, its CI-V implementation, and the connected interface.

+---

-# Features
+# Main Features

 ## VFO and Frequency Control

+The controller provides:

+* Direct frequency entry
-* Frequency entry and direct frequency setting
+* Direct frequency setting
 * Frequency readback
 * Full VFO operation
 * Amateur-band quick selection
 * Mouse-wheel tuning
-* Manual tuning steps
+* Manual tuning-speed selection
 * Automatic tuning acceleration
-* 100 Hz to 1 MHz tuning steps

 ### Full VFO Range